-&lt;sup>79 We support the Port adopting the IAPs Quality Assurance Standards, to the extent they are consistent with the regulatory framework, for its approach to consultation.
+79 We support the Port adopting the IAPs Quality Assurance Standards, to the extent they are consistent with the regulatory framework, for its approach to consultation.
 We consider that adopting and applying these Standards should go a long way to facilitating and supporting the Port in meeting its pricing order consultation obligations.
-We however note that whether the Port has met its pricing order obligations in any particular circumstance, is a legal question that will be reviewed on a case by case basis.
+We however note that whether the Port has met its pricing order obligations in any particular circumstance, is a legal question that will be reviewed on a case-by-case basis.

-&lt;sup>80 We note that the Port has submitted the Final Pricing Order Engagement Protocol to the Assistant Treasurer on 27 October 2022 as per the provisions of the Undertaking.
+80 We note that the Port has submitted the Final Pricing Order Engagement Protocol to the Assistant Treasurer on 27 October 2022 as per the provisions of the Undertaking.
 It also includes the Port's commitment to apply the IAP2 Quality Assurance Standard for Community and Stakeholder Engagement.

-- should provide participants in its engagement process with appropriate information, given the purpose, form and the content of the engagement. - should demonstrate how stakeholder feedback has influenced its decisions, including communicating to participants how their input influenced the decision.
+should demonstrate how stakeholder feedback has influenced its decisions, including communicating to participants how their input influenced the decision.